Boiling the GDPR down to basics sounds too good to be true, but we did it.

 British Airways ($230 million) and Marriott ($124 million) were also issued some of the most significant GDPR fines.
 British Airways received a penalty following a data breach and Marriott failed to carry out due diligence after acquiring a company that wasn’t compliant.

-Is GDPR the Same as the California Consumer Privacy Act (CCPA)?
+Is GDPR Compliance the Same as the California Consumer Privacy Act (CCPA)?

 The CCPA is also celebrating a birthday!
 The comprehensive privacy law was enacted in California in June 2018 and became effective January 1, 2020.
 The CCPA grants Californians the power to protect their PII similarly to GDPR.
 Like most birthday buddies, they have a lot in common.
 Similarities include the right to data deletion and data portability, giving people control over how companies use their personal data online.